lcsval/BlogApp/README.md

 # BlogApp
-A Blog App made with Semantic UI and Express.
+A Blog App made with Semantic UI and Express -> nodeJS.